Ocelot-Social-Community/Ocelot-Social/.github/release-please/README.md

    them without a prefix.
-2. Keep `component-no-space: true` together with the `chore(package/${component}): release ${version}` title pattern: `${component}` renders bare only with that flag, and release-please needs the placeholder in the pattern to parse its own pull request titles back.
+2. Keep `component-no-space: true` together with the `chore(package/${component}): release ${version}` title pattern: `${component}` renders bare only with that flag (without it the title becomes `chore(package/ ui): release 0.0.5`), and release-please needs the placeholder in the pattern to parse its own pull request titles back.
+   It belongs **inside the package's block**, next to `component`. release-please reads it from the top level too and inherits it into every package, but the config schema declares it per-package only — a top-level one is honoured at runtime and flagged by any editor or tool validating against `$schema`.
 3. Give the package its own release workflow whose `on: push: paths` lists `packages/<name>/**` plus only that package's two files here.
 Never list another package's files, and never share a config.